metaproteomics/metaproteomics.github.io/src/content/news/2025-04-04-april-2025-newsletter.md

 ### Travel grant, Benoit Kunath
 The IMS has quickly become one of the events I’m looking forward the most.
 [Learn more from Benoit’s experience](https://metaproteomics.org/articles/2025-03-25-award-winners-take-on-6th-metaproteomics-symposium/)

+### ISME Trailblazer Award, Grace DAngelo
+I was very excited to attend the IMS6 this year in Oslo and grateful for the opportunity to present my work.
+At the beginning of my PhD, I had a strong interest in learning metaproteomics and the personal goal of attending at least one IMS meeting.
+[Learn more from Grace's experience](https://metaproteomics.org/articles/2025-03-25-award-winners-take-on-6th-metaproteomics-symposium/)

 # Best Manuscript Award
 ![Best manuscript award](/images/2025_03_newsletter/best_manuscript_award.jpg)